LLM-Guided Task- and Affordance-Level Exploration in Reinforcement Learning: Simulation Experiments

 \subsection{RLBench Tasks}

 RLBench~\cite{james2020rlbench} provides a wide range of everyday tasks, making it a suitable platform for evaluating our LLM task planning and affordance-level planning pipeline.
-We evaluate LLM-TALE on three additional tasks: \taskname{TakeLid}, \taskname{OpenDrawer}, and \taskname{PutBox} (short for \taskname{PutBoxInCupboard}).
+We evaluate LLM-TALE on three additional tasks: \taskname{TakeLid}, \taskname{OpenDrawer}, and our motivating task \taskname{PutBox}.
 These tasks are also shown in Fig.~\ref{fig:tasks}.
 We use the control mode \taskname{EndEffectorPoseViaIK}, which issues relative position and orientation commands.

-\taskname{PutBox} is a modified version of \taskname{PutGroceriesInCupboard}, where the robot must place a box inside a cupboard.
+The \taskname{PutBox} task was implemented in RLBench by modifying the existing \taskname{PutGroceriesInCupboard} task.
 We remove other objects from the original scene and add a constraint that the robot must not tilt the box to avoid spilling its contents.
 This constraint is not specified to the LLM during planning; instead, we incorporate it as an external reward during RL training.
 We also include collision detection as an external penalty signal.
 The method explores both affordance and execution levels to learn a policy that places the box in the cupboard.

-Results for these tasks are shown in Fig.~\ref{fig:eval}, panels D--F. These results indicate high sample efficiency for both TD3 and PPO variants.
+Results for these tasks are shown in Fig.~\ref{fig:eval}~D--F and indicate high sample efficiency for TD3 and PPO variants.